Defining Diction for Singers + 7 Pronunciation Exercises & Rules When Singing

 Diction is the distinctiveness of speech.
 It is the art of speaking so that each word is clearly heard.
 In music, this is very important as without it songs may lose their meaning to the listener.
 However, some artists may sing with less clarity but have a distinct style of diction that they become associated with.
 So what is diction for singers?

-What is diction in singing?
+What is diction in singing and music?

 When singing, you are often telling a story or sharing thoughts with your audience through your lyrics.
 Therefore, it’s vital that the lyrics can be distinguished in order for your listener to understand the meaning of the song.
 The clarity in the pronunciation of your lyrics is referred to as ‘singing diction’ or diction in singing.
 If the lyrics to a song aren’t clear, then the song may be meaningless to your audience.